syncfusion-content/winui-docs/winui/Installation/web-installer/how-to-install.md

 	![Existing Version for install](images/Step-by-Step-Installation_img20.png)

-	N> From the 2021 Volume 1 release, Syncfusion&reg; has provided option to uninstall the previous versions from 18.1 while installing the new version.
+	N> From the 2021 Volume 1 release, Syncfusion has provided option to uninstall the previous versions from 18.1 while installing the new version.

 5. Pop up screen will be displayed to get the confirmation to uninstall selected previous versions.